-During fiscal years 2013 and 2012, the Academy engaged the Fund, under contract, to provide fundraising services.
+The Academy engaged the Fund, under contract, to provide fundraising services.
 As required by the contract, the Fund must provide direct or indirect program support that exceeds the services provided by the Academy in order to have no reimbursement of costs to occur.
 The following table summarizes services provided by the Academy to the Fund.